Trams in Munich: Vehicles

 A number of older trams are still owned by the MVG.
 Some are exhibited in the MVG Museum, and may occasionally be seen on special services.
 Other Munich trams are displayed in the 'Verkehrszentrum' (Transport Centre) of the Deutsches Museum in Munich.

 Class M

+The Class M cars had an unusual configuration, with three axles.
 The first four M1.62 trams and two m1.62 trailers were delivered by Rathgeber and Westwaggon in 1949 and 1950.
 Based on the experience with the M1.62, eight M2.63 trams were delivered from 1951 to 1953.
-These trams had a different door arrangement than its predecessor.
+These trams had a different door arrangement than the predecessor model.
 Additionally, eight m2.65 trailers were delivered by Rathgeber and Westwaggon in 1951 and 1952.
 From 1953 to 1955, 100 type M3.64 trams were built by Rathgeber.
 From 1956 to 1959, 98 more M4.65 trams were delivered, and from 1963 to 1965, 75 M5.65 trams were delivered.
 The M tram fleet also had a total of 191 m3 and m4 trailers.
 In 1975, the entire type M2 fleet was withdrawn due to the reduction of the tram network.
-The last day of regular services with type M trams was on 7 December 1998.
+After they began to be withdrawn from service, in the 1990s, many were sold to the Bucharest tram system, where they were rebuilt to four-axle configuration.
+The last day of regular service with type M trams in Munich was 7 December 1998.
+Several remained in the fleet for a few more years, for special service or as work trams.
+In 2006, six type M motor trams and four trailers were sold to the tram system in Craiova, Romania, whereunlike the cars sold earlier to Bucharestthey retained their unusual three-axle configuration.